Ore Vaanam Ore Bhoomi: Production

 Ore Vaanam Ore Bhoomi was said to be the first Tamil film to be shot in the United States while also shot at Canada and New York.
 Padmini made her acting comeback with this film.
-The filming was held at locations like Niagara falls and Kennedy airport.
+The filming was held at locations like Niagara Falls and Kennedy Airport.

 Soundtrack

-The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
+The music was composed by M. S. Viswanathan.

 Reception

-Kutty Krishnan of Kalki wrote neither the sky nor the earth it is a hanging space between the two.
+Kutty Krishnan of Kalki wrote neither the sky nor the earth; it is a hanging space between the two.